BillOfSaleNow

 Is a personal watercraft bill of sale legally binding in West Virginia?

 A properly signed West Virginia personal watercraft bill of sale is a legally binding contract of sale under UCC Article 2 and West Virginia motor vehicle transfer law.
-It documents the agreed purchase price, the parties involved, and the date of transfer.
-Both buyer and seller should retain a signed original.
+As of 2026, it must document the agreed purchase price, the full legal names and addresses of both parties, the vehicle identifier (HIN and vessel registration), the sale date, and both signatures.
+Both buyer and seller should retain a signed original for at least five years.

 Do I need a bill of sale to register a personal watercraft I bought privately in West Virginia?

-West Virginia DMV requires proof of ownership to register a personal watercraft.
+As of 2026, West Virginia DMV requires proof of ownership to register a personal watercraft.
 For a private purchase, this typically means a signed title transfer plus a bill of sale showing the purchase price (for sales tax calculation).
 Even if the West Virginia DMV does not explicitly require a bill of sale, presenting one speeds up the process and avoids disputes about the sale price or transfer date.
+The bill of sale is also the primary document used to calculate use tax owed at registration.
 West Virginia DMV registration requirements →

 4.8★★★★(44 reviews)4.8 out of 5 based on 44 reviews